Canon 400D vs Canon RP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.

 The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 400D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 400D and the Canon RP?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.